Maximal estimates for averages over space curves: Multilinear estimates

 \subsection{Multilinear restriction estimate}

-In this section we obtain a form of multilinear restriction estimate which we need to prove \eqref{global}.
-The surfaces associated to $\Phi^{\bf c}$ and $\Phi^{\pm}$ have a certain curvature property, so it is possible to get an $L^2$-$L^q$ smoothing estimate using the typical $TT^\ast$ argument.
-However, the consequent estimate is not so strong enough as to be useful for controlling the maximal operator.
-Instead, we utilize $4$-linear estimates which are to be deduced from the multilinear restriction estimate under transversality assumption (\cite{BCT}).
+In this section, we obtain a form of multilinear restriction estimate, which we need to prove \eqref{global}.
+The surfaces associated with $\Phi^{\bf c}$ and $\Phi^{\pm}$ have some curvature property, so it is possible to get an $L^2$-$L^q$ smoothing estimate using the typical $TT^\ast$ argument.
+However, the consequent estimate is not so strong enough to be useful for controlling the maximal operator.
+Instead, we utilize $4$-linear estimates which we deduce from the multilinear restriction estimate under transversality assumption (\cite{BCT}).